convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 BONUS: https://www.edureka.co/blog/interview-questions/python-interview-questions/

-# Also check out the Software Engineering Interview questions in this repository.
+# Also check out the Bonus SE Q and A Practice in this repository.